In Middle School ELA

 This is a great strategy to help students share their writing with each other and to allow them to see the variety of writing styles and skills of their peers.

 How We Used Read Around Groups

 We did two rounds of RAGs in class today, and will finish up and discuss tomorrow.
-Here's how RAGs works (or at least how I did it in my room today:):
+Here's how 'read around groups' works (or at least how I did it in my room today:-):

-1) I collected the students' papers, on which they did NOT write their names, to keep them as anonymous as possible.
+1) I collected the students' papers - they did NOT write their names on them, to keep them as anonymous as possible.

 2) We counted off to form our groups, with 4-5 students in a group.

 3) I gave each group 4-5 papers, and instructed each group to write a letter and number on each paper.